Applications now being accepted for Fall and Winter offerings of FND 1000

 Readings and Assignments

-Regular weekly readings and assignments in the Fundamentals of Learning (FND 1000 3.0) course are hosted on the course Moodle site which will be made available during the first week of the academic year.
-You will be required to listen to all lectures, participate in tutorials and make full use of the materials provided in FND 1000 and to practice the academic skills strategies and techniques of self-regulation is essential if you hope to benefit from the course and position yourself for academic success and personal growth.
+Regular weekly readings and assignments in the Fundamentals of Learning (FND 1000 3.00) course are hosted on the course Moodle site which will be made available at the start of the academic term.
+You will be required to listen to all lectures, participate in tutorials and make full use of the materials provided in FND 1000.
+Your firm commitment to implementing the academic skills and techniques of self-regulation is essential if you hope to benefit from the course and position yourself for academic success and personal growth.